18 Jan Stress on the body

 What is stress?

 Generally speaking, stress means pressure or strain.
 Life constantly subjects us to pressures.
-In people, stress can be physical (as in having disease), emotional (as in feeling grief), or psychological (as in being afraid).
+In people, stress can be physical (as in having a disease), emotional (as in feeling grief), or psychological (as in being afraid).

 Genes and things that happen to you early in life (such as child abuse or neglect), even when in the womb, can affect how you handle stressful situations, possibly making you more likely to over-react.
 Overeating, smoking, drinking, and not exercising, which are often reactions to being under stress, can add to the negative health effects of stress.